UoB-COMSM0110/2024-group-15/README.md

 ## Implementation

-There are three challenges we defined of the :
+There were three challenges that we highlighted before the development stage:
-1. Camera movement: a virtual camera should be generated including functions like zoom in and zoom out, centering on specific objects.
+1. Create a camera with functions of centering on specific objects.
-2. Physics engine:
-3. Gameplay additions
+2. Implement physics engine of gravity calculation and collision detection.
+3. Add extra systems of points collection to trade for special skills in a shop system.

+During the implementation process, we have also added animations, sound effects, dynamic background and user-specified name function to further enhance users' experiences.

 ### 1. Camera movement: